 Now you are ready to open a Roth IRA.
 Here is the first page of the application.

-Select Roth IRA.
-I would skip Options for now.
-You can always add any later if you’d like.
+Select the Roth IRA.
+I would skip the other features for now.
+You can always add them later if you’d like.
 The easiest way to fund your account is through electronic funds transfer.
 After this, just fill out the forms.
 It should take around 10-15 minutes to do so.

 Funding your account

 You can set up auto deduction while filling out the forms or you can do it later as well.
-I like to transfer the maximum contribution amount ($5,500 for 2013) early in the year and invest it when there is a small pull back.
+I like to transfer the maximum contribution amount ($6,000 for 2019) early in the year and invest it when there is a pullback.
 For many young people, this is a lot of money to invest at once.
-It might be easier to set up an automatic deduction and invest only $200 per month to start.
+It might be easier to set up an automatic deduction and invest $200 per month to start.

 What to invest in

 You can log on to Firstrade and click on the Trading tab up top.
-Then click on Stocks/ETFs right below the Trading tab.
-Once you are there can can buy or sell stocks and ETFs.
-In this example below, I asked to buy 2 shares of IVV at the price of $147.77.
-I can hit the preview button to see how much money it would cost or just hit the send order button to send the order.
+Then click on Mutual Funds, below the Trading tab.
+Once you are there you can trade mutual funds.
+In this example below, I asked to buy $500 of VTSAX.
+The trade will execute at the end of the trading day.
+Click on preview and then submit the order.
+See it’s easy to start investing in your Roth IRA.